ivanchromjak/jekyll-theme-eon/theme-docs.md

 | title | Display title bellow image or on image overlay | bellow, leave blank for overlay position |

 ## Blog
-By default blog is diplayed under `/blog/` permalink and blog page can be found in `/blog/index.html` location.
+By default blog is displayed under `/blog/` permalink and blog page can be found in `/blog/index.html` location.
 Blog options can be modified in `_config.yml`:
 ```yml
 paginate:           6               # Number of posts displayed on blog page
 paginate_path:      "/blog/:num/"   # Blog path